saratona/KSQLDB/README.md

     docker-compose exec kafka1 kafka-topics --create --bootstrap-server localhost:9092 --replication-factor 2 --partitions 2 --topic wikipedia.parsed

-In an other shell run ksqlDB CLI to get to the ksqlDB CLI prompt:
+Open another shell and run ksqlDB CLI to get to the ksqlDB CLI prompt:

     docker exec -it ksqldb-cli ksql http://ksqldb-server:8088

+Every ksql command will be run from this shell.

 Create the connector between Wikimedia and Kafka topic `wikipedia.parsed` :